tbedford/Notes/README.md

 ## Notes

 * powerline - using in terminal you need to install patched fonts.
 Plus you need to select the font for the terminal to use.

+* I noticed Microsoft are keeping all their .NET docs in GitHub now.
+I think that's a good idea and I need to write something up on that topic.

-## Scratchpad
+## Scratchpad (a brain dump in progress)

 I was reading something on compression and it mentioned in passing that you can convert from base 10 to base 2 by simply dividing by the base to convert to, and then collecting the remainder digits.
 So for base 10 to base 2 conversion you simply keep dividing by two and collecting the remainders.
 I'd never heard of that before, so I had to try it out in code immediately, as it seemed like magic.
 I spent a few minutes coming up with some code to test it out and yes, it works!
+I then went off on a bit of a tangent...

 It seems like the sort of thing that should be doable in 3 lines or so, but my version is a bit long winded.
 It also seems like it should be amenable to recursion too.
-I'll come back to it at some point, but had to prove to myself that it worked.
+Anyway, here's some noddy code:

 ```C
 #include <stdio.h>